milesgwood/milesgwood.github.io/pages/drupal/Shibboleth.md

 ```
 ## SSL is required
 You must use the https:// URL because simplesaml will not work without it.
 You can't securely authenticate if you can't securely connect.
 Getting  SSL certificate is easy.
 Simply make the request on the acquia enterprise account under the SSL tab.
 They'll give you a key which you send to your SSL provider.
 In our case, this is UVA service now.
 They send you back a bunch of certificates and you copy the certificates to Acquia through the same page you got the key to make your request.
 In the top box put the X509 Certificate only, Base64 encoded.
 In the intermediaries box put the X509 Intermediates/root only Reverse, Base64 encoded certificate.
 This is a standard certificate, not a legacy one.
 Now back to the actual simplesaml work.

+So I got a SSL certificate that covers sigle level subdomains of coopercenter.org.
+The support dev site I want to get SSO working for is https://supportdev1.coopercenter.org.
+So I need to follow the acquia tutorial on how to get SimpleSAMLphp working.

  7. Edit the .htaccess file in docroot
   -Add the two lines with + diff to the docroot/.htaccess